awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigatewayv2-integration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RequestParameters`  <a name="cfn-apigatewayv2-integration-requestparameters"></a>
-A key\-value map specifying request parameters that are passed from the method request to the backend\.
+For WebSocket APIs, a key\-value map specifying request parameters that are passed from the method request to the backend\.
 The key is an integration request parameter name and the associated value is a method request parameter value or static value that must be enclosed within single quotes and pre\-encoded as required by the backend\.
-The method request parameter value must match the pattern of `method.request.{location}.{name} `, where ` {location} ` is `querystring`, `path`, or `header`; and ` {name} ` must be a valid and unique method request parameter name\.
-Supported only for WebSocket APIs\.
+The method request parameter value must match the pattern of `method.request.{location}.{name} `, where ` {location} ` is `querystring`, `path`, or `header`; and `{name}` must be a valid and unique method request parameter name\.
+For HTTP APIs, request parameters are a key\-value map specifying parameters that are passed to `AWS_PROXY` integrations with a specified `integrationSubtype`\.
+You can provide static values, or map request data, stage variables, or context variables that are evaluated at runtime\.
+To learn more, see [Working with AWS service integrations for HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-aws-services.html)\.
 *Required*: No
 *Type*: Json
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)